Avicena12/Python_TicTacToeGames/README.md

 **Features**

-a.
-The game board is displayed as a 3x3 grid.
+1. The game board is displayed as a 3x3 grid.
-b.
-The user plays with 'O' and the computer with 'X'.
+2. The user plays with 'O' and the computer with 'X'.
-c.
-The computer's first move is placed in the middle of the board.
+3. The computer's first move is placed in the middle of the board.
-d.
-The user enters their move by selecting a number from 1 to 9.
+4. The user enters their move by selecting a number from 1 to 9.
-e.
-The game checks for valid inputs and prevents overwriting occupied squares.
+5. The game checks for valid inputs and prevents overwriting occupied squares.
-f.
-The game determines if the player or the computer wins, or if it's a tie.
+6. The game determines if the player or the computer wins, or if it's a tie.
-g.
-The computer's move is chosen randomly from available free squares.
+7. The computer's move is chosen randomly from available free squares.
-h.
-The game ends when there's a winner or when the board is full.
+8. The game ends when there's a winner or when the board is full.

 **How to Play**
 1. Run the Python script to start the game.